samdark/yii2-shop/README.md

 ### Install via Composer

-If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).
+If you do not have [Composer](http://getcomposer.org/), you can install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).

 You can then install the application using the following command: